dmyersturnbull/dmyersturnbull.github.io/contents/convention/apis.md

 for reasons other than ratelimiting.
 Although this status is nonstandard, some servers use it for similar reasons.

-Clients should respond to these situtations very differently than to other 4xx responses, such as 401, 403, and 429.
+Clients should respond to these situations very differently than to other 4xx responses, such as 401, 403, and 429.
 A 418 conveys that:

 1. The client cannot rectify the problem;
 2. The server may or may not be willing to process a different request; and
 3. The server may or may not accept the same request if it is re-sent later.

-<b>Some use cases:</b>
+Use cases:

-- **Suspicious queries**: The client has previously sent several suspicious queries.
+- Suspicious queries: The client has previously sent several suspicious queries.
-- **Clearly malicious query**: The client is currently sending a query that is clearly malicious.
+- Clearly malicious query: The client is currently sending a query that is clearly malicious.
-- **Excessive data**: The client has sent an excessive amount of data over a short period.
+- Excessive data: The client has sent an excessive amount of data over a short period.

 ### JSON Merge Patch

-For JSON, all PATCH endpoints must use [JSON Merge Patch](https://datatracker.ietf.org/doc/html/rfc7396).
+For JSON, all PATCH endpoints must use [JSON Merge Patch](https://datatracker.ietf.org/doc/rfc7396/).
 Because JSON Merge Patch uses `null` to signal deletion, `null` may not be used for any other purpose.
 See the [null section](#null-and-missing-values-numerical-range-and-precision) for more information.